How to Cool a Greenhouse

 The Growing Dome naturally creates a convection system when the hot air escapes from the top and gets replaced by cooler air from the bottom vents.

-Fifth – Creating Shade
+Fifth: Creating Shade

-However, if it is a dark colored shade cloth, it will get hot, and you can actually increase the temperature.
+However, if it is a dark-colored shade cloth, it will get hot, and you can actually increase the temperature.

 This particular shade cloth is called Aluminet®.
 It’s made of aluminum and it doesn’t heat the inside of the Growing Dome.

+Do not cover the whole of the dome.
+You don’t want to have too much shade and make the plants leggy.
 With the shade cloth hung on the south side, you cut down the midday sun, but still get early morning and late afternoon sun.

-Sixth – Undersoil Fan/Climate Control System
+Sixth: Undersoil Fan/Climate Control System

 Since we have shaded soil at 75°, and 95° air blowing through the soil….